[Complete Guide] Comparing the differences between LiFePO4 batteries and Li-ion batteries

 Li-ion battery:

-Consumer electronics:Li-ion batteries have a high energy density and are therefore ideal for portable electronic devices such as smartphones, laptops and tablets.
+Consumer Electronics:Li-ion batteries have a high energy density and are therefore ideal for portable electronic devices such as smartphones, laptops and tablets.

 Medical devices:Li-ion batteries are used in medical devices due to their high energy density and long service life.